brmson/dataset-sts/examples/README.md

   * **anssel_kst1503.py** applies this to the answer sentence selection task

-A full-fledged but simple Keras architectures using the KeraSTS toolkit:
+Full-fledged Keras architectures using the KeraSTS toolkit:

   * **anssel_rnn.py** uses GRU hidden states to approach 2015-state-of-art
   * **anssel_cnn.py** generates summary sentence embeddings using a CNN